2013-2014 Student Handbook

 Students seeking specific and documented medical or disability accommodations must turn in specific and appropriate documentation to ACU’s Alpha Services department (325- 674-2667).
 Alpha Services will make a recommendation of “reasonable accommodation” to the Director of Residence Life Education and except in extraordinary situations, the recommendations of Alpha services will be fully followed.

 Advertising, Solicitation, and Posting

 Solicitation in the halls is restricted.
 Door-to-door soliciting is prohibited.
-ACU organizations wishing to post notices or sell items must have prior, written permission from the RD or Residence Life Office.
+ACU organizations wishing to post notices or sell items must have prior, written permission from the AC or Residence Life Office.

 The following appliances are approved for residence hall use:

 - Small, mini-fridge no more than 4.3 cubic feet (one per room)